ONLYOFFICE/office-js-api/Cell/ApiDocumentContent/Methods/RemoveAllElements.md

 # RemoveAllElements

-Removes all the elements from the current document or from the current document element.
-<br>When all elements are removed, a new empty paragraph is automatically created.
-If you want to add content to this paragraph, use the [ApiDocumentContent#GetElement](../Methods/GetElement.md) method.
+Removes all the elements from the current document or from the current document element.💡 When all elements are removed, a new empty paragraph is automatically created.
+If you want to addcontent to this paragraph, use the {@link ApiDocumentContent#GetElement} method.

 ## Syntax